dilarakarabey/multi-criteria-campaign-evaluation/README.md

 # Multi Criteria Decision Making to Evaluate Campaign Performance

 This project can help you evaluate your Meta & Google Ads campaigns & help you decide how to allocate your budget.
-I've included the parameters below in this notebook.
 Step-by-step walkthrough can be found in [the Jupyter Notebook file.](mcdm.ipynb)

 ![Plot](plot.png)